azutoolkit/cql/docs/guides/active-record-with-cql/callbacks.md

 When multiple callbacks are registered for the same event, they are executed in the order they were defined in the model.

-CQL aims to follow a similar callback order to other popular ORMs like Rails Active Record during the `save` process:
+CQL follows a specific callback order during the `save` process:

 1. `before_validation`
 2. Validations are run (`validate` method)